Kitware/fletch/README.rst

   mkdir fletch
   cd fletch
-  # Pull the source into a subfolder 'src'
+  # Pull the source into a sub-folder 'src'
   git clone https://github.com/Kitware/fletch.git src
   # Create a folder to build in
   mkdir build/rel